 Through the Bank, we offer our customers a range of FDIC-insured deposit products.
 The Bank obtains deposits directly from retail, affinity relationships and commercial customers ("direct deposits") or through third-party brokerage firms that offer our FDIC-insured deposit products to their customers ("brokered deposits").
-At December 31, 2022, we had \$71.7 billion in deposits, \$58.0 billion of which were direct deposits and \$13.7 billion of which were brokered deposits.
-At December 31, 2022, deposits represented 84% of our total funding sources.
-Retail customers accounted for the substantial majority of our direct deposits at December 31, 2022.
-During 2022, retail deposits were received from approximately 506,000 customers that had a total of approximately 980,000 accounts.
-The Bank had a 87% retention rate on certificates of deposit balances up for renewal for the year ended December 31, 2022.
+At December 31, 2024, we had \$82.1 billion in deposits, comprised of \$72.3 billion of direct deposits and \$9.8 billion of brokered deposits.
+At December 31, 2024, deposits represented 84% of our total funding sources.
+Retail customers accounted for the substantial majority of our direct deposits at December 31, 2024.
+During 2024, retail deposits were received from approximately 695,000 customers that had a total of approximately 1.5 million accounts.
+The Bank had an 84% retention rate on certificates of deposit balances up for renewal for the year ended December 31, 2024.
 FDIC insurance is provided for our deposit products up to applicable limits.

 We continue to focus on expanding our online direct banking operations and our deposit base serves as a source of stable and diversified low-cost funding for our credit activities.
 Our online platform is highly scalable allowing us to expand without having to rely on a traditional "brick and mortar" branch network.
 We believe we are well-positioned to continue to benefit from the consumer preference for direct banking.
-According to the 2022 American Bankers Association survey, approximately 77% of customers primarily use direct channels (internet, mail, phone and mobile) to manage their bank accounts.
+According to the 2024 American Bankers Association survey, approximately 82% of customers primarily use direct channels (internet, mail, phone and mobile) to manage their bank accounts.